-1. LATE SIGN-OUT.
+- 1. LATE SIGN-OUT.
 A student must sign out on the green sheet (off-campus record) at Switchboard every time she intends to be away from the campus after 11:00 p.m.
 If she has forgotten to do so, she should be sure to phone the college from wherever she may be.
 When she returns she must sign in at the Night Watchman's Booth, at which time she obtains a key to her house (locked each night at 11:00 p.m.).
 Once inside her house, the key should be left in the box provided for it near the door.
-It is a serious matter to lose a house key; a student who does so is charged \$25, the cost of replacing both the lock and the key.

-2. OVERNIGHT SIGN-OUT.
+It is a serious matter to lose a house key; a student who does so is charged \$25, the cost of replacing both the lock and the key. - 2.
+OVERNIGHT SIGN-OUT.
 A student intending to spend one or more nights away from the college must fill out a slip at the Switchboard, in person, giving information about where she can be reached and at what time she plans to return.
+If a student is going to be a guest of a student at a men's college, she is advised to sign his name and address if she does not know when she leaves campus exactly where she will be staying.
 It is the student's responsibility to notify the college immediately, through the Switchboard or the Student Personnel Office, if she has forgotten to sign out or if the information she has given should change.
 It is especially important that the college be notified of any delay beyond the expected time of return.
 The Student Personnel Office will then notify the student's instructors and counselor of any delay that will cause her to be absent from classes.